 Who is the most exciting or famous person you've ever met?

-What is a goal or dream that you have at the moment?
+What is a big dream that you have currently?

 To rid New Zealand of diabetes.

 The future looks excellent with a well-educated, multicultural society.

 Being on the selection panel, we are privileged to learn about many outstanding leaders and then have the very hard decision of selecting the winners.
 I think we have done well to date.

 When you look back on your life, for what are you grateful?